Budget Hypoallergenic Dog Food: Top Picks Under $100/Month

 Natural Balance L.I.D.
 Duck & Potato — Best Affordable True LID

-The gold standard of affordable limited ingredient diets.
+The diagnostic vets typically rely on of affordable limited ingredient diets.
 Single protein source (duck) with minimal ingredients, highly digestible, 30+ year track record.
 Just over the $100/month mark for large dogs, but worth mentioning as the most affordable true LID option. ~$55-65/24 lb bag.

 Check Natural Balance L.I.D.
 Price on Amazon →